schnapster/Magma/README.md

 ## Changelog

 Expect breaking changes between versions while v1 has not been released.

+### v0.3.0
+- Type and parameter safety in the Api by introducing a simple DSL

 ### v0.2.1
 - Handle op 14 events